 All Apprenticeships are real jobs so all apprentices earn a salary.
-You must pay your apprentices at least the national apprentice minimum wage, currently £3.50 per hour, however many employers pay significantly more.
+You must pay your apprentices at least the national apprentice minimum wage, currently £5.28 per hour (Tax year 23/24), however many employers pay significantly more.
 Apprentices should work for at least 30 hours per week and an Apprenticeship takes between one and five years to complete, depending upon the level of Apprenticeship and the industry sector.

 Most of the training is delivered in the workplace, so your staff will learn the skills they need to do the job well.
 The rest of the training is given by a training organisation, either at the workplace, off-site or via e-learning.
 The balance of this is set to suit you as the employer and your staff member.
 The training is specifically tailored to ensure learners develop the skills their employer wants, giving apprentices a real advantage in the workplace.
 This means that apprentices not only have better long term salary prospects, but they also have excellent progression opportunities, whether looking to study further or climb the ranks within the workplace.

 Anyone undertaking an apprenticeship must be given the equivalent of 6 hours per week to dedicate to off the job training.
 This means training that is directly related to the Knowledge, Skills and Behaviours outlined in the apprenticeship standard.
 It can include Fareport training sessions, workbooks, online learning, assignments as well as employer led training, mentoring, job shadowing and projects.
 It can be at their usual place of work, or offsite, but crucially it must be within their normal working hours.
 Fareport will work with you to plan how the off the job training will be delivered, and document this in your Training Agreement.

 How much does an apprenticeship cost?